christophpickl/seetheeye/README.md

 NON-FEATURES
 ------------

-* Component-Scan
+* Component-Scan (not a good idea to do, still could be easily supported)
-* Resolving repo by their super-type (was a hard decision)
+* Resolving repo by their super-type (was a hard decision, still i think it was the better one)
+* anything other than constructor injection (by design!)

 TODO